Our Curriculum Statement

 Pupils in KS4 (where appropriate) and Post 16 are following accredited course routes that focus on functional skills.
 Several pupils left Harford Manor in July 19 with Level 1 or Entry Level qualifications.

-Anyone wanting to find out more about the curriculum we offer is welcome to contact us, speaking to Julie in our school office in the first instance using the contact details below.
+Anyone wanting to find out more about the curriculum we offer is welcome to contact us, speaking to Kathy or Gail in our school office in the first instance using the contact details below.

 Telephone | 01603 451809